bcmi/Awesome-Few-Shot-Image-Generation/README.md

 + Flowers:  8189 images from 102 flower classes [[link]](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/)
 + Animal Faces: 117574 images from 149 animal classes [[link]](https://github.com/NVlabs/FUNIT)

-## From Large Dataset to Small Dataset
+## From One Source Domain to Target domain

 The generative model is trained on a large dataset (base domain/category) and transferred to a small dataset (novel domain/category).